A transparent travel guide to Florence in Italy.

 We loved the local sandwiches.
 Some are puff pastry sandwiches stuffed with ham and cheese.

-I recommend the food, little surprising local bites, and of course an Aperol spritz or a chianti wine!
+I recommend a sandwich, or little surprising local bites, with an Aperol spritz or a chianti wine!

-We also had a wonderful Caprese salad at the Trattoria de Garibardi.
+We also had an incredible Caprese salad at the Trattoria de Garibardi.

 But the best food we encountered, and then by surprise, was at the Ristorante la Martinicca.